sanjayy111/irctc-clone/README.md

 ---

 ## 📝 Description
-The **IRCTC Website Clone** is a full-stack web application designed to simulate the Indian Railway Catering and Tourism Corporation website.
+The **IRCTC Website Clone** is a full-stack web application designed to simulate the Indian Railway Train booking and Tourism Corporation website.
 Users can:
 - Search trains between two stations
 - Check PNR status